NVIDIA-AI-IOT/torch2trt/README.md

 # torch2trt - A PyTorch -> TensorRT Converter

-This is an experimental PyTorch to TensorRT converter which utilizes the TensorRT Python API.
-We've found it useful in some examples, but it is not comprehensive.
+This is PyTorch to TensorRT converter which utilizes the TensorRT Python API.
+It's very easy to use.
+We've found it useful in some examples ([see below](#Tested-models)), but it is not comprehensive.

 ### Setup